oxford-pharmacoepi/etl_ndorms/docs/UK_BIOBANK/UKB_GP/UKB_GP_STEM.md

 ## Reading from ukb_gp.temp_gp_scripts_2 (created by linking ukb_gp.gp_scripts to CDM GOLD lookup tables)
+Duplication in gp_scripts will not be treated as identical prescriptions, as a GP may intentionally issue identical prescriptions.
+For instance, this could occur if a patient requires extra medication for travel or if the software system imposes prescription limitations.
+All such instances are accounted for.

 Day supply information for prescriptions is essential for constructing the CDM Drug_era.
-However, in the source data, less than 1% of prescription records include this information.
+However, in the source data, less than 1% of prescription records(in the quantity data field) include this information.
 To address this gap, a 'numdays' value as the day supply in CDM Drug_exposure has been assigned by linking the source data with three CDM GOLD lookup tables: **gold_product**, **gold_daysupply_decodes**, **gold_daysupply_modes**.
 These tables contain dmd code, pharmacy product name, and the most frequent prescriptions based on quantity, and pack size.
 This approach leverages the common data source between CPRD Gold and the UK Biobank, both of which use Vision® software.